Florida Boating Safety Act of 2022 (SB 606), Effective as of Jan. 1, 2023

 Editor’s Note: The Boatsetter team is actively monitoring news and updates regarding SB 606.
 As we learn more information from the Florida Fish and Wildlife Conservation Commission (FWC), we’ll share all helpful information with you.
+Please keep in mind, this is not legal advice.
 This article was originally published on Oct.
-19, 2022 and last updated on Monday, Dec.
-19, 2023.
+19, 2022, and last updated on Wednesday, May 24, 2023.

 As participation in recreational boating continues to grow and more first-time boaters get out on the water, Florida boating laws are constantly evolving to promote safe boating practices.

 Here at Boatsetter, we are proud to be the world’s only legally compliant and insured peer-to-peer boat rental marketplace, committed to ensuring safety and protection for both our owners and renters.
 In doing so, our team actively monitors and engages with federal and state officials to understand changes to boating regulations and take appropriate action within our boat rental community.

 - The original implementation of the law was January 1, 2023, with a 6-month moratorium.
 Florida Senate Bill 606 (SB 606) goes into effect on June 1, 2023.

 - SB 606 requires boat rental operators (commercial and peer-to-peer) to obtain a no-cost permit through the Florida Fish and Wildlife Conservation Commission, carry livery insurance, provide pre-rental instructions, and report accidents or overdue rentals to the FWC.

 - Boatsetter is taking multiple steps to provide new tools, support, and resources for current and new members of the Owner community.